 Southampton, UK based cleantech on-site anaerobic digestion technology firm, SEaB Energy, has been awarded a contract to supply the State of California Energy Commission with its waste to energy FLEXIBUSTER system as part of a four-year research programme…. via SEaB Food Waste Anaerobic Digestion Project at UC Davis …

 San Jose biogas facility will turn food waste into energy

-San Jose adopted its Green Vision agenda in 2007 with the goal of making the city a world center of clean technology innovation.
-Included in the plan is an effort to divert 100 percent of waste from landfills and convert waste to energy.
+San Jose adopted its Green Vision agenda in 2007 with the goal of making the city a world centre of clean technology innovation.
+Included in the plan is an effort to divert 100% of waste from landfills and convert waste to energy.

 Organic waste such as yard trimmings and leftover food are typically buried in land fills.
 As the waste breaks down, the landfills often emit methane gas — a potent greenhouse gas that contributes to smog and climate change.
 Municipal solid waste landfills are one of the largest sources of human-related methane emissions in the United States, according to the EPA, and represent a lost opportunity to capture a significant source of energy.

 “The capture rate at most landfills is not efficient,” said Eric Herbert, CEO of Zero Waste Energy, which is based in Lafayette.
 “Methane is 23 times more potent than carbon dioxide.”